 A simple search of these two hashtags on Twitter will surface the latest journalist requests.
 Still, you can’t possibly wade Twitter all day and hope to hop onto the next juicy request as it lands.
 But what you can do instead is to employ a clever automation tool with handy filters to manage this cumbersome workflow.

 And this is exactly what I did.

-Request Finder will scour Twitter feeds and pull in all the relevant PR requests onto a single dashboard.
-Just pop your narrow-focus keywords or umbrella topic into the search bar, set the publishing timespan, and RequestFinder will deliver you the most relevant PR requests in real-time.
+Request Finder will scour Twitter feeds and pull all relevant PR requests onto a single dashboard.
+Just pop your narrow-focus keywords or umbrella topic into the search bar, set the publishing timespan, and RequestFinder will deliver you the most relevant PR requests in real time.

 Now skim through the list to identify the most forward-taking PR opportunities and rush to get ahead of the curve with your next PR coverage.

 Advertisers are always on the lookout for lesser-known hacks to fine-tune their ad targeting and harness greater revenue.
 Yet no insight — no matter how complex and manifold — can ever excel Google’s intelligence itself.

 Imagine if Google could give you custom recommendations on how you can pivot your ad budget to optimize your ads’ ROI.
 Or show you a list of perfect-fit keywords to reach more of your target audience.

 The reality is there is even a dedicated section in the left sidebar of your Google Ads dashboard labeled — no surprise — “Recommendations” that offers you these and many more insights.